Family Researchers Beware!

-and other common errors found in your family trees
+These are common errors found in family trees and popular sites.

-When 300+ people copy someone’s theory again and again it starts to look legit…even if it’s not.
+When 300+ people copy an error again & again it starts to look legit.

 John Guthrie (variants: Gutteridge, Guttrey, Guthrey, & others) who married Elizabeth Baskett, lived in Christ Church Parish, Middlesex County, Virginia, and died there in 1706, has no documented middle name or title.
 The identities of his parents and location of his birth in Scotland are not found in the CCP Register or Vestry Books.
 In other words, “Captain John Montrose Guthrie” is a made up name, or at the least an incorrectly assigned one.